darwinlouistoledo/yelp-app/README.md

  - **Sorting of the result by Rating**
  - **Viewing of the Business Details from the List**
  - **Map view of the result with pins and name info**
- - **Viewing of the Business Details from the map by clicking of name info window**
+ - **Viewing of the Business Details from the map by tapping the pin and the name info window**